emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
+## OnionPlay
+### Score: 13/26
+1. Streams load very fast. ✔️
+1. Most content is 1080p, but cannot be lowered. 🟡
+1. Good for new content, but struggles to find older stuff. 🟡
+1. Only 1 source but its fast and rarely fails. ✔️
+1. Site does not have episode auto-next. ❌
+1. UI is nice and feels modern. ✔️
+1. Site is lacking subtitle features. ❌
+1. Site has movies and shows but no anime. 🟡
+1. Site does not have watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site works well, but doesn't look too great on mobile. 🟡
+1. Site does have a custom player. ✔️

+***
+## UniqueStream
+### Score: 13/26
+1. Streams load very fast. ✔️
+1. Content 720p and cannot be lowered. ❌
+1. Good for newer content but struggles finding older stuff. 🟡
+1. Only 1 server but it is fast and rarely fails. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is alright but has room for improvement. 🟡
+1. Site is lacking subtitle features. ❌
+1. Has movies, shows and anime. ✔️
+1. Site has no watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️

+***
 ## Levidia
 ### Score: 13/26
 1. Streams load, but it takes a second. 🟡